CygnusBorjigi/Data-mining-note/Lecture 3.md

 # lecture 3 Organized | Distance Function

-One of the most crucial question in data mining is "How can be measure how similar or different tow elements in the dats set are?".
-And one of the most the lost obvious way to answer this question is with a distance function.
+One of the most crucial question in data mining is "How can be measure how similar or different two elements in the data set are?".
+And one of the most obvious way to answer this question is with a distance function.

 In computation, we can be handed with a dataset $X$ as a collection of objects.
 For the purpose of discussion, we say that the elements can be written as $x, y, z, ...$.
 For now, we make no assumption about the representation of the objects in $X$.
 Those objects can be real-valued vectors, binary vectors, sets, times series, or whatever you want them to be.